joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 The plugin is quick and easy to install.
 The installation instructions are somewhat long - but that's just to provide clarity.

 NOTE - [Mark Story's AssetCompress Plugin](https://github.com/markstory/asset_compress) is far more mature and feature rich that this plugin.
 This plugin is simpler and requires less configuration.

+UPDATE - [Highstrike's cakephp-compressor](https://github.com/Highstrike/cakephp-compressor) is a simple solution, like this one, but is still maintained.

 ## Features ##